jiteshm17/Modak-Image-Recognition/README.md

 ## 2. Training and validation split

-I used 90 % of the total number of images as the training set which were about 2107 and the remaining 232 images for validaion.
+I used 90 % of the total number of images as the training set which were about 2107 and the remaining 232 images for validation.

 ## 3. Training the network

-I used VGG16 network as the backbone and froze the weights of the backbone leayers during training.
-I added a fully connected layer with 'relu' as the activation function, a dropout layer to prevent overfitting and then finally a fully connected and then finally a Dense Layer with sigmoid activation funtion since this is a binary classification problem.
+I used VGG16 network as the backbone and froze the weights of the backbone layers during training.
+I added a fully connected layer with 'relu' as the activation function, a dropout layer to prevent overfitting and then finally a fully connected and then finally a Dense Layer with sigmoid activation function since this is a binary classification problem.

 I used the Adam Optimizer with learning rate 0.01 since it is empirically proven to converge faster compared to others like sgd.
 I used a batch size of 32 as it has a reasonable tradeoff with speed and I obtained good accuracy.